-We’re through the first quarter of the season opener at U.S. Bank Stadium, and your Minnesota Vikings lead the Green Bay Packers by a score of 7-0.
+We’re through the first quarter of play in the last home game of the year, and it’s already ugly with the Vikings trailing the Packers, 10-0.
 Come on in and join us for the second quarter of play!